Marakusa/crypassy/README.md

 No supported build script yet...
 ```
 ## Usage
 Start the executable found in the build directory and then go to http://127.0.0.1:8800 in your internet browser.
-You will be asked for credentials but on the first startup you can type new credentials to create your account.
+You will be asked for credentials but on the first startup, you can type new credentials to create your account.

 Your account and passwords are located in `data/local.pmd` encoded with your encrypted credentials.
+#### We recommend you backup this file regularly and before updating the application.